Drug-induced deaths situation (FAQ drug-induced deaths in Europe)

 The south-east of Europe

-Compared with 2012, the number of drug-induced deaths has increased in 7 out of 8 countries in the southeast of Europe (see the figure below).
-Bulgaria, however, observed a slight decrease in the number of drug-induced deaths over this period.
-This trend needs to be analysed with caution as Bulgaria reports that there is some underestimation of the number of the drug-induced deaths.
+Compared with 2014, the number of drug-induced deaths has increased in 8 out of 9 countries in the south-east of Europe (see the figure below).
 In Türkiye, the peak of drug-induced deaths observed in 2016-2017 was mainly related to deaths involving synthetic cannabinoids.
 These drugs were often found together with stimulants (amphetamines, cocaine, MDMA) and other drugs, including heroin.
 Most drug-induced deaths during this outbreak occurred among young males in their twenties and early thirties.

 The north of Europe

-The largest increases in 2022 – or the last year with available data – compared to 2012 are reported in Finland, Latvia, the Netherlands, and Sweden (see the figure below).
+The largest increases in 2023 – or the last year with available data – compared to 2014 are reported in the Netherlands, Finland, Norway and Estonia (see the figure below).
 In these countries, overdose deaths are mostly related to opioids and polydrug use.
 In Sweden, part of the peak in the number of deaths reported in 2015-2017 was due to an increase in the number of deaths associated with fentanyl.
 In Lithuania, most of the increase observed in the same period was due to deaths associated with opioids.

 In Estonia, an outbreak of drug-induced deaths, which peaked in 2011-2012, was associated with fentanyl and fentanyl derivatives.
 After years of police intervention, along with the implementation of treatment and new harm reduction measures (namely take-home naloxone programmes), the country observed a marked reduction in overdose deaths in the period up to 2019, to levels well below those reported 10 years previously.
-More recent data suggest a large increase in the number of deaths in 2023 (see What are the emerging concerns and threats?).
-The Netherlands reported the largest increase in 2022 compared to 2012.
-Most of the deaths were related to opioids, although limited information is available on the drugs identified.
+Meanwhile nitazenes have been driving a large increase in the number of deaths in 2022 with a peak in the numbers of deaths reported in 2023 (see What are the emerging concerns and threats?).
+The Netherlands reported the largest increase in 2023 compared to 2014.
+Most of the deaths were related to opioids, although limited information was available on the drugs identified.

 Resources and references

-Consult the methodological information and list of references on the Frequently asked questions (FAQ): drug overdose deaths in Europe main page.
+Consult the methodological information and list of references on the Frequently asked questions (FAQ): drug-induced deaths in Europe main page.

 Source data